 You probably won’t be able to find grape leaves in the typical salad bar, maybe an international market or your back yard.
 They’re not just the leaves of tasty fruits vibes, but rather one of the accountable dark green veggies that you should intake daily.
 Grape leaves are full of fiber, vitamin A, C, E, K, Calcium and iron; so of course they’re naturally anti-inflammatory.
-Grape leaves, for centuries have been used for treating diarrhea, canker sore, heavy menstrual flow, hepatitis, blood glucose, and stomach ache.
-So try these, they can be used as wrapper, stuffed, herbal or dried for tea infusion.
+Grape leaves, for centuries, have been used for treating diarrhea, canker sore, heavy menstrual flow, hepatitis, blood glucose, and stomach ache.
+So try these, they can be used as a wrapper, stuffed, herbal, or dried for tea infusion.

 Amplify the goodness: Organic and grow-your-own vegetables

 So it’s always a recommendation to obtain fresh organically grown veggies from trust sources to preserve as much nutrition as you can.
 Or if you have the time and resource, grown your own little batch of herb or easy vegetables in your back yard.
-At that, make sure to choose and use only organic or natural plant food as well as pesticide to make the final result worth it.
+At that, make sure to choose and use only organic or natural plant food as well as a pesticide to make the final result worth it.

 Preserving nutrition: how to healthy cook green vegetable

 There are many ways to cook or serve your greens and make them tasty, but using a healthy cooking method is of most importance to preserve all the valuable nutrients.